 For example, I worked at a large company with several thousand employees.
 There were custom built .NET DLL’s to handle all sorts of functionality from Security to querying employee organizations charts.
-For example, a .NET developer at my old company could easily develop a conference application that used an existing .NET dll so that a supervisor could automatically dial all of his direct reports — try doing that with off the shelf software!
+A .NET developer at my old company could easily develop a conference application that used an existing .NET DLL so that a supervisor could automatically dial all of his direct reports — try doing that with off the shelf software!

 Because Voice Elements is written in .NET, you can do anything that you can do in C# or VB.NET.

-5) Support.
 We strive to have the best technical support in the industry.
 If you run into issues, or aren’t quite sure how to perform a certain function, feel free to let us know at email@example.com.
 We are always happy to lend a hand.

 * TechEd was Microsoft’s first annual conference for developers and IT professionals held March 9 – 12, 1993 in Orlando, Florida.